-Based on these criteria, our peer group for 2022, as approved by our compensation committee, was comprised of the following companies:
+Based on these criteria, our peer group for 2023, as approved by our compensation committee, was comprised of the following companies:

-Acleris Therapeutics, Inc. Altimmune, Inc. Crinetics Pharmaceuticals, Inc. Gossamer Bio, Inc. ImmunoGen, Inc. IVERIC bio, Inc. Kura Oncology, Inc. Madrigal Pharmaceuticals, Inc. MannKind Corporation Mirum Pharmaceuticals, Inc. Morphic Holding, Inc. NGM Biopharmaceuticals, Inc. REGENXBIO Inc. Replimune Group, Inc. Syndax Pharmaceuticals, Inc. T.7 , T
+89bio, Inc. Aclaris Therapeutics, Inc. AnaptysBio, Inc. Crinetics Pharmaceuticals, Inc. Kura Oncology, Inc. Madrigal Pharmaceuticals, Inc. MannKind Corporation Mirum Pharmaceuticals, Inc. Morphic Holding, Inc. RAPT Therapeutics, Inc. REGENXBIO Inc. Replimune Group, Inc. Syndax Pharmaceuticals, Inc. Terns Pharmaceuticals, Inc. Tyra Biosciences, Inc. Ventyx Biosciences, Inc. Viking Therapeutics, Inc.

-Vaxcyte, Inc.

 Due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential.
-For 2022, our compensation committee did not target a specific pay percentile and instead sought to position cash and long-term incentive compensation generally within a competitive range of our peer group.
-Although the compensation committee and the board of directors target compensation per the above, they also consider other criteria, including market factors, the experience level of the executive and the executive's performance against established company goals, in determining variations to this general target range.
-We believe that the compensation practices of our 2022 peer group provided us with appropriate compensation data for evaluating the competitiveness of the compensation of our named executive officers for 2022.
+For 2023, our compensation committee did not target a specific pay percentile and instead sought to position cash and long-term incentive compensation generally within a competitive range of our peer group.
+Although the compensation committee and the board of directors target compensation per the above, they also consider other criteria, including market factors, the experience level of the executive and the executive's performance against established Company goals, in determining variations to this general target range.
+We believe that the compensation practices of our 2023 peer group provided us with appropriate compensation data for evaluating the competitiveness of the compensation of our named executive officers for 2023.